kwaledesign/Coding-Standards/css.md

 /**
 * Column layout with horizontal scroll.
 *
-* This creates a single row of full-heightnon-wrapping columns that can
+* This creates a single row of full-height non-wrapping columns that can
 * be browsed horizontally within their parent.
 *
 * Example HTML: